-An employee shall be granted Workers' Compensation leave with net pay in the event that the Workers' Compensation Board (WorkSafeBC) determines that the employee has established a claim (time loss benefits) and they are unable to perform their duties by reason of the compensable injury which occurred while employed by the Employer.
-For the purposes of this clause, net pay is defined as the employee's regular net take-home wages to ensure that the non-taxable status of Workers' Compensation benefits does not provide an opportunity for an injured worker to earn more while on claim than if they were working.
-The term claim will not include any form of WCB allowance or pension, and this section will not be operative while an employee is receiving such a different form of payment from WCB arising from this claim.
-(See also Appendix "R")
+An employee shall be granted workers' compensation leave with net pay in the event that the Workers' Compensation Board (WorkSafeBC) determines that the employee has established a claim (time loss benefits) and they are unable to perform their duties by reason of the compensable injury which occurred while employed by the Employer.
+For the purposes of this clause, net pay is defined as the employee's regular net take-home wages to ensure that the non-taxable status of workers' compensation benefits does not provide an opportunity for an injured worker to earn more while on claim than if they were working.
+The calculation of net pay must be established and placed in the employee's disability management case file once the claim is filed.
+Additional shifts worked by part-time employees, shift and weekend premiums, responsibility pay, and statutory holiday premiums shall be taken into account when calculating "regular net take-home wages".

+The term claim will not include any form of WorkSafeBC allowance or pension, and this section will not be operative while an employee is receiving such a different form of payment from WorkSafeBC arising from this claim.